clausjs/hiccup/README.md

 ## Features

 - Static Webpage
-- Featured Links
+- Featured Links (now with paging in singultus!)
-- Categories (icon support only in Singultus)
+- Categories (icon support only in singultus!)
 - Drag to add links and images
 - Search
   - Supports various search providers and custom ones too